Jacob7203/landing/content/pages/index.md

             type: action
             label: Learn More
         content: >
-          Watheia Labs personalized to provide a quality customer experience.
+          Watheia Labs personalizes and connects to provide a quality customer experience.

           Identifies 'at risk' customers and implements effective measures to